sunlicai/HiCMAE/README.md

 ![HiCMAE](figs/hicmae.png)

 Abstract:
-Audio-Visual Emotion Recognition (AVER) has garnered increasing attention in recent years for its critical role in creating emotion- ware intelligent machines.
+Audio-Visual Emotion Recognition (AVER) has garnered increasing attention in recent years for its critical role in creating emotion-ware intelligent machines.
 Previous efforts in this area are dominated by the supervised learning paradigm.
 Despite significant progress, supervised learning is meeting its bottleneck due to the longstanding data scarcity issue in AVER.
-Motivated by recent ad- vances in self-supervised learning, we propose Hierarchical Contrastive Masked Autoencoder (HiCMAE), a novel self-supervised framework that leverages large-scale self-supervised pre-training on vast unlabeled audio-visual data to promote the advancement of AVER.
-Following prior arts in self-supervised audio-visual representation learning, HiCMAE adopts two primary forms of self- supervision for pre-training, namely masked data modeling and contrastive learning.
-Unlike them which focus exclusively on top-layer representations while neglecting explicit guidance of intermediate layers, HiCMAE develops a three-pronged strategy to foster hierarchical audio-visual feature learning and improve the overall quality of learned representations.
-Firstly, it incorporates hierarchical skip connections between the encoder and decoder to encourage intermediate layers to learn more meaningful represen- tations and bolster masked audio-visual reconstruction.
-Secondly, hierarchical cross-modal contrastive learning is also exerted on intermediate representations to narrow the audio-visual modality gap progressively and facilitate subsequent cross-modal fusion.
+Motivated by recent advances in self-supervised learning, we propose Hierarchical Contrastive Masked Autoencoder (HiCMAE), a novel self-supervised framework that leverages large-scale self-supervised pre-training on vast unlabeled audio-visual data to promote the advancement of AVER.
+Following prior arts in self-supervised audio-visual representation learning, HiCMAE adopts two primary forms of self-supervision for pre-training, namely masked data modeling and contrastive learning.
+Unlike them which focus exclusively on top-layer representations while neglecting explicit guidance of intermediate layers, HiCMAE develops a *three-pronged* strategy to foster *hierarchical* audio-visual feature learning and improve the overall quality of learned representations.
+Firstly, it incorporates *hierarchical skip connections* between the encoder and decoder to encourage intermediate layers to learn more meaningful representations and bolster masked audio-visual reconstruction.
+Secondly, *hierarchical cross-modal contrastive learning* is also exerted on intermediate representations to narrow the audio-visual modality gap progressively and facilitate subsequent cross-modal fusion.
+Finally, during downstream fine-tuning, HiCMAE employs
-Finally, during downstream fine-tuning, HiCMAE employs hierarchical feature fusion to comprehensively integrate multi-level features from different layers.
+*hierarchical feature fusion* to comprehensively integrate multi-level features from different layers.
 To verify the effectiveness of HiCMAE, we conduct extensive experiments on 9 datasets covering both categorical and dimensional AVER tasks.
-Experimental results show that our method significantly outperforms state-of-the-art supervised and self-supervised audio-visual methods, which indicates that HiCMAE is a powerful audio-visual emotion represen- tation learner.
+Experimental results show that our method significantly outperforms state-of-the-art supervised and self-supervised audio-visual methods, which indicates that
+**HiCMAE is a powerful audio-visual emotion representation learner**.

 ## 🚀 Main Results